 Email impersonation attacks follow a series of steps designed to deceive the recipient into believing they are interacting with a trusted source.
 Common steps taken to carry out these attacks include:

-1. Select a target: Attackers identify a target with the authority to make payments, access sensitive data, or perform actions that can be exploited.
+1. Select a target: Attackers identify a target with the authority to make payments, access sensitive data, or perform actions they can exploit.
 Such targets often include employees in accounting, legal, and HR departments.

 2. Research the target: The attacker studies the target’s responsibilities, relationships, and communication habits.
-This research is primarily conducted online, using company websites, directories, and social media platforms like LinkedIn to gather information.
+They primarily conduct this research online, using company websites, directories, and social media platforms like LinkedIn to gather information.

 3. Pick an identity to impersonate: After selecting and researching a target, attackers choose an identity to impersonate.
 This could be a senior executive within the target’s organisation, a trusted vendor, or any other entity the target is likely to trust.